2014 Korea National League

 The 2014 Korea National League, also known as the Samsung Life National League 2014 due to the sponsorship of Samsung Life Insurance, was the twelfth season of the Korea National League.
-Each of the ten clubs played against all other clubs three times in the regular season, and the top four clubs of the regular season qualified for the post-season playoffs.
+Each of the ten clubs played three games against every other club in the regular season.
+The top four clubs of the regular season qualified for the post-season playoffs.